mathigon/textbooks/triangles-and-trigonometry/content.md

 ## Introduction

 ::: column.grow
-By the early 19th century, explorers had discovered most of the Earth.
-Trade and transportation was booming between distant countries and colonies, and this created a need for _accurate maps_ of the entire planet.
+By the early 19th century, explorers had discovered most of the world.
+Trade and transportation was booming between distant countries, and this created a need for _accurate maps_ of the entire planet.

 Today we have satellites that can take photos from above – but 200 years ago, creating maps was a difficult and time consuming task.
 It was done by